mdapena/pyventus/README.md

-# pyeelib
+# Pyeelib

-A versatile Python library for managing multiple, decoupled event emitters with ease and efficiency.
+A versatile Python library for managing multiple, decoupled event emitters with ease.